nestjs/docs.nestjs.com/content/modules.md

 export class ApplicationModule {}
 ```

-In order to export dynamic module, you can omit a function call part:
+If you want to in turn re-export a dynamic module, you can omit the `forRoot()` method call in the exports array:

 ```typescript
 import { Module } from '@nestjs/common';